matej-zajacik/witchslayer-novel/RawWitchslayerNovel.md

 Lora was cold towards us, as if her feelings and emotions had died away a long time ago.
 I think she must have been warm and jolly once, but as time went on, it was getting worse.
 Sometimes, I felt uneasy in her presence, especially when she sat in her black chair, silent and motionless for hours.

 And sometimes, she stared at me.
 Not a stern glare of a parent who cares for their son, wanting the best for him.
 Rather an eerie, menacing stare, as chilling as death.
 One you can get in a dark alley from a stranger, when both of you are scared shitless by one another, and you put on the cold, unpiercable mask of pretension.
 To give one another the assumption that, "Hey, you are the prey and I'm the hunter here!"
 We all do it.
-You never who who you pass by in the night.
+You never know who you pass by in the night.

 But my mother's intentions, reasons...
 Can't explain it, really.
 When father was away, I rather mostly avoided her altoghether.
 And then, at times, she was fine, caring, motherly.
 But that was rare.